lavanet/lava/x/pairing/README.md

 }
 ```

 To bolster security, a provider is now associated with two addresses: the vault address and the operator address.
 If the provider doesn't specify the operator address, it defaults to being the same as the vault address.
 When a provider stakes, the account from which the funds originate is considered the vault address.
 This address is utilized to hold the provider's funds and to receive rewards from the provider's service.
 Any other actions performed by the provider utilize the provider's operator address.
 The operator address can perform all actions except for staking/unstaking, modifying stake-related fields in the provider's stake entry, and claiming rewards.
+To let the operator use the vault's funds for gas fees, use the `--grant-operator-gas-fees-auth`.
+The only transactions that are funded by the vault are: `relay-payment`, `freeze`, `unfreeze`, `modify-provider`, `detection` (conflict module), `conflict-vote-commit` and `conflict-vote-reveal`.
+When executing any of these transactions using the CLI with the operator, use the `--fee-granter` flag to specify the vault address which will pay for the gas fees.
 It's important to note that once an operator is registered through a provider's staking, it cannot stake on the same chain again.

 Note, the `Coin` type is from Cosmos-SDK (`cosmos.base.v1beta1.Coin`).
 A provider can accept delegations to increase its effective stake, which increases its chances of being selected in the pairing process.
 The provider can also set a delegation limit, which determines the maximum value of delegations they can accept.
 This limit is in place to prevent delegators from increasing the provider's effective stake to a level where the provider is overwhelmed with more consumers than they can handle in the pairing process.
 For more details about delegations, refer to the dualstaking module README.